-Whenever restraint is used the incident must be recorded on a Restraint Incident form (see appendix B) and also a Incident Record completed (see Behaviour Policy).
-Copies of the Incident Records and Restraint Forms are available from the office, Rebecca Osuntokun, Kerry Dunford and Carol Ryan.
+Whenever restraint is used the incident must be recorded on a Restraint Incident form (see appendix B) and also an Incident Record completed (see Behaviour Policy).
+Copies of the Incident Records and Restraint Forms are available from the office, Suzette Coleman, Luke Redman or Vicki Holt.
 If a member of staff has been assaulted or injured the Injury at Work Form is completed and kept in that member of staff's HR file.
-All staff involved in an incident should contribute to the record which should be completed with 24 hours.
+All staff involved in an incident should contribute to the record which should be completed within 24 hours.
 These records will be retained and cannot be altered.
 They will be kept for 6 years.
 A copy of the then current Positive Handling and Physical Intervention Policy is archived alongside the individual's records.
 These records are kept in the school.